MichaelKohler/michaelkohler.info/source/_drafts/mozilla-10-years-mozillian.md

 After my second term on Council I decided to accept Ioana’s proposal to become a Peer.
 This was officially announced in December 2017.
 I hope to bring the same valuable inputs to strategic discussions about the program to the broader group as I have been in Council.
 Let’s see what comes next :)

 # What is next
 I’ve recently moved to Berlin to my amazing girlfriend.
+((( TODO: write more here.. )))

-This means putting the Swiss community into the very capable hands of other contributors but of course I’ll still be in Switzerland from time to time.
+Moving to Berlin means putting the Swiss community into the very capable hands of other contributors but of course I’ll still be in Switzerland from time to time.
 I’m sure they will do fine without me :)

 In Berlin I’ll for sure be involved with the local community, my first event will probably one of the [bi-weekly Mozilla Nights](https://www.meetup.com/Berlin-Mozilla-Meetup/events/lbbrvnyxgbqb/) here.
 I’ll slowly gonna get to know how everything works here and then I’ll start to help out to organise events as I did in Switzerland.
 I’m sure my help is needed and I can provide valuable impact in Berlin as well.